ZenBit-Tech/coffee_lovers_backend/src/docs/notifications.md

 ![notifications database schema](https://i.imgur.com/YDRvuUG.png)
 - **to** – key of user entity, to whom notification is intended.
 - **user** - key of user entity, user information in notification (for example, if it’s new message this field indicates from whom it came).
-- **job** – key of job entity, all notification are related to some job.
+- **job** – key of job entity, all notifications are related to some job.
 This field refers to it.
 - **message** – string, currently only used for new chat messages.
 May be used for other types of notifications in the future.
 - **type** – enum.
 Type of notification.
 	- message – new chat message.